PhysicsUofRAUI/temperature-puck/readme.md

 - Device will create a temperary network to allow user to enter network details
 - reset button will be located on bottom to allow entering a new network
 - contact info

-### App Functions
-- Set Alarms that will create a push notifications.
-- View the latest temperature
-- view a previous temperatures (by default store one month of data on phone, but allow user to change)
-- Allow users to submit feedback through app
-- Will not allow behaviour change or control of device.

-### Other Control/Interface functions
-Data can be retrieved and ingested into other platforms for use outside of created ecosystem.
-Can test this by making sure it works with Home Assistant (they have MQTT things).

-### Connection and Data Privacy
-- MQTT will be used and secured using standard methods
-- the physical device will be needed to connect to the server (via QR code or similar)
-- MQTT relay server will be made available throughout lifetime at no additional cost (will investigate cost furter) -

 ### Warranty
 1 year Warranty